Open to work

 Language shapes lives

-Language shapes how people act — whether they stay or leave, trust or hesitate, rave to their friends or post scathing reviews on social.
+Language shapes how people act — whether they stay or leave, trust or hesitate, rave to their friends or rage on social.
 In most products, words are an afterthought.
 I make them core business strategy.

 Daniel McLeod